 Who will speak for the Kingdom?

 Bloomberg’ 21st April piece on His Royal Highness Prince Mohammad bin Salman (MBS) makes for an interesting read.
-It is the latest in a series of profiles that paint a portrait of the prince with unfettered access.
+It is the latest in a series of profiles that paint a portrait of the prince with unfettered access (for the press).
 Access that would have been un-imaginable two years ago.

 Prince Mohammad bin Salman first shot to prominence on being named the deputy Crown Prince on the ascension of his father as King and then his role in leading the Saudi military strategy in Yemen.
 His most recent public appearance is associated with the failure of oil producing countries much hyped meeting on oil output freeze in Doha on April 17th.
 It was reportedly a call from the Prince that led to a last minute shift in Saudi posture at the conference, confusing allies and bewildering other participants at the conference.